BlacksKkKlansman’s Costume Designer On The ’70s Trend To Wear Now

-On Friday, Spike Lee’s BlacksKkKlansman, a movie based on a wildly true story about an undercover operation to infiltrate the Ku Klux Klan with a Black detective from Colorado Springs in the ‘70s, opened in theaters.
-Considering everything old is new again, and that thee silhouettes from the ‘70s are in high demand, we asked costume designer Marci Rodgers about the pieces from the film we can wear in real life.
+On August 24, Spike Lee’s BlacksKkKlansman, a movie based on a wildly true story about an undercover operation to infiltrate the Ku Klux Klan with a black detective from Colorado Springs in the ‘70s, is out in cinemas.
+Considering everything old is new again, and that thee silhouettes from the ‘70s are in high demand, we asked costume director Marci Rodgers about the pieces from the film we can wear in real life.
 Turns out: She’s banking big on denim and fringe.

 Advertisement